A Critical Assessment of PINNs and Operator Learning for Geotechnical Engineering: Automatic Differentiation and Differentiable Programming

-\textbf{PINN Inverse Approach:} The inverse PINN simultaneously tries to (1) match sensor measurements, (2) satisfy the PDE, and (3) recover the velocity parameters.
-This creates a difficult multi-objective optimization problem with competing loss terms.
+\paragraph{PINN inverse approach:} The inverse PINN imposes a linear parametric ansatz $c(x) = c_{\text{left}} + (c_{\text{right}} - c_{\text{left}})\, x$ and learns $c_{\text{left}}$ and $c_{\text{right}}$ alongside the network weights.
+It simultaneously tries to match the observed wavefield, satisfy the PDE residual at collocation points, and recover the velocity parameters.
+This formulation couples parameter estimation to the same multi-objective training problem that appears in the forward PINN.